Nearly 50 European leaders stress support for Ukraine at a summit in Spain. Zelenskyy seeks more aid

 "Russia will attack by information, disinformation, by fakes, etc.,” he said.

-The humanitarian tragedy of some 100,000 Armenians fleeing Nagorno-Karabakh, a part of Azerbaijan with a predominantly Armenian population, followed a brutal military operation last month and touched a raw nerve in Europe.
+Talks were held just as news came in of a Russian rocket striking a village cafe and store in eastern Ukraine, killing at least 51 civilians in one of the deadliest attacks in the war in months.

-Instead, officials said that many leaders will be huddling with Armenian Prime Minister Nikol Pashinyan to show backing for his government as it grapples with the humanitarian plight, and to try to lure Yerevan away from Moscow’s diplomatic grasp.
+The contrast could hardly be greater when the leaders attended a royal dinner hosted by Spain’s King Felipe VI at Granada’s famed Moorish Alhambra Palace, with its refined halls and gardens known for their fountains and decorative pools.

-Raf Casert reported from Brussels.
-Aritz Parra and Ciarán Giles contributed from Madrid, and Joseph Wilson from Barcelona.
+Casert reported from Brussels.
+Associated Press writers Aritz Parra and Ciarán Giles in Madrid, Joseph Wilson in Barcelona and Llazar Semini in Tirana, Albania, contributed to this report.